danielroelfs/danielroelfs.com/content/blog/2020-plotting-star-destroyers-in-r/index.md

 \end{aligned}
 $$

+{{< sidenote >}}
-The Python code for this function came from a website that collects mathematical functions and sequences and can be found [here](https://oeis.org/A117966).
-I've adapted it to work in R. Since 0 will always result in 0, this is hard coded in.
+The Python code for this function came from a website that collects mathematical functions and sequences and can be found [here](https://oeis.org/A117966)
+{{< /sidenote >}}

+In the function, since 0 will always result in 0, this is hard coded in.
 Afterwards it is a nested function (I know, we all love it) where it iteratively calls itself until the input to the function is 0 and it stops.
 At that point we have out balanced ternary.
 This function only performs the calculation for one value.
 So getting a sequence means putting it in a `map()` function.

 ``` r
 bte <- function(x) {